-Compassionate Love: Displaying compassion for those who struggle with mental illness (c) 2018 Nancy Virden, Always The Fight Ministries
+Compassionate Love: Displaying compassion for those who struggle with mental illness, addiction, or abuse (c) 2018 Nancy Virden, Always The Fight Ministries

 While abusers and abuse victims have some predictable commonalities with others who share their positions, healthy responses are unique to each person.

 Abuse is in a separate class from normal relational conflict.
 Platitudes take a one-size-fits-all-problems approach.

 Platitudes are not harmless